 Several explanations for the evolutionary origin of stress-induced mutagenesis were proposed, and they can be roughly divided to adaptive hypotheses and non-adaptive hypotheses (Sniegowski and Lenski 1995; Sniegowski et al. 2000; Tenaillon, Denamur, and Matic 2004; Saint-Ruf and Matic 2006; Denamur and Matic 2006; Lynch 2011): (i) the adaptive hypothesis, or second-order selection hypothesis, suggests that mutagenesis in times of stress is favored by natural selection because it increases variation and allows faster adaptation; (ii) non-adaptive hypotheses suggest that mutagenesis is an inevitable by-product of stress that is caused by lack of energy and resources needed to maintain replication fidelity or by some other causes, such as random genetic drift (Sung et al. 2012).
-Non-adaptive hypotheses have received theoretical treatment (Heo and Shakhnovich 2010; Hilbert 2011; Lynch 2011) but the adaptive hypothesis has not been studied using population genetics models.
+Non-adaptive hypotheses have received theoretical treatment (Heo and Shakhnovich 2010; Hilbert 2011; Lynch 2011) but, until now, the adaptive hypothesis has not been studied using population genetics models.
 Such models can determine if a mutator allele that induces elevated mutation rates in response to mal-adaptation can increase in frequency by indirect selection on the mutations it generates.

-the consequences of stress-induced mutagenesis are largely unknown.
+The consequences of stress-induced mutagenesis are largely unknown.
 Agrawal (2002) studied a model of fitness-dependent mutation rates (FDMR) in an infinite population and showed that FDMR increases the twofold cost of sex.
 His model was later extended for finite populations (Shaw and Baer 2011), in which the correlation between the mutation rate and fitness was shown to slow or stop Muller's Ratchet (Haigh 1978), thus helping to explain how asexual populations cope with deleterious mutations to avoid mutational meltdown.
 Other outcomes of a plastic mutation rate could span a variety of evolutionary, epidemiological, and ecological scenarios: the evolution of drug-resistance in bacteria (Cirz and Romesberg 2006; Obolski and Hadany 2012), the evolution of cancer cells and the emergence of chemotherapeutic-resistance (Huang et al. 2007; Bristow and Hill 2008; Ruan, Song, and Ouyang 2009), the evolution of pesticide resistance in commercial crops (Gressel 2011), industrial applications using bacteria in stressful environments (Machielsen et al. 2010), host-parasite co-evolution (Pal et al. 2007; Racey et al. 2010; Morgan, Bonsall, and Buckling 2010), and the evolution of pathogen virulence (Oliver et al. 2000; Merino et al. 2002; Boshoff et al. 2003).
 Even more importantly, because the mutation rate is a cornerstone of population genetics models and theories (Loewe and Hill 2010), the basic notion that it is plastic rather than constant has a huge importance to our understanding of evolution and biology.

 Research objectives